oracle/gdk-vscode-extensions/graal-cloud-native-pack/README.md

 Please read the [Oracle Privacy Policy](https://www.oracle.com/legal/privacy/privacy-policy.html) to learn more.

+---
-Micronaut® is a registered trademark of Object Computing, Inc. Use is for referential purposes and does not imply any endorsement or affiliation with any third-party product.
+Micronaut&reg; is a registered trademark of Object Computing, Inc. Use is for referential purposes and does not imply any endorsement or affiliation with any third-party product.
 Unauthorized use is strictly prohibited.